 Our courses have a strong design element with plenty of opportunities for hands-on practical work in our design studios, specialist laboratories, workshops, and computer suites.
 Those studying in the civil engineering discipline will have the chance to go on industrial field trips.

 Gain valuable experience working in a paid role at an organisation in the UK or abroad for one academic year.

-You will have the opportunity to join Cardiff Racing and participate in the design, development, construction, and testing of a proven Formula Student racing car.
+Many of our mechanical engineering students join Cardiff Racing to participate in the design, development, and testing of a proven Formula Student racing car.

 Mechanical engineers are essential to the workings of the modern world, combining imagination and technology to offer innovative solutions across society and industry.